JiscSD/web-accessibility-101/4-visual-content/README.md

 <img src="my-image.png" alt="This is my image" />
 ```

-The below example is one of the best setups we can do for images, not only to make it more accessible to users, but also to the browser it's self.
+The below example is one of the best setups we can do for images, not only to make it more accessible to users, but also to the browser.

 ```html
 <figure>